The Idea of Home

 The house I once spent most of my time in now felt cold and uninviting.
 I saw traces of him everywhere I looked.
 Like the last apples he picked or a page of a cookbook he had marked for when he next made supper.
 I'd see those things and I would think that he'd walk into the kitchen again.
 I would wait for him every day because it felt like he would come back.

 Now the table we once dined at was gone and replaced with a small round table, draped with delicate lace.
 Instead of eight chairs, there were only two at the table.
 Instead of fresh flowers, there sat a woven basket of dry flowers decorated with wheat grain ears.

 Henry was a keen gardener, and outside of foraging for mushrooms and berries in the woods, the two of us would spend hours upon hours in his garden.
 Every morning he would serve fresh tomatoes, cucumbers, zucchini and a loaf of freshly baked bread.
-We would sit in the kitchen, planning our day ahead; every idea was met with a smile.

-But every evening as I looked out into the forest and saw nothing but black, I was harshly awakened by the sobering thought that he was no longer there.
+Every evening as I looked out into the forest and saw nothing but black, I was harshly awakened by the sobering thought that he was no longer there.

 After the funeral I never came back to the house.